ash-weaver/eve-online-general-store-helper/readme.md

 ## Implementation Details
 ### EVE ESI
-Using python, the GSH will poll the [EVE ESI](https://esi.evetech.net/ui/) for data.
-Some data, like geographic information will need to be checked infrequently, while other information will be getting polled often, such as player activity statistics (hourly) or market data (daily).
+Using python, the GSH polls the [EVE ESI](https://esi.evetech.net/ui/) for data.
+Some data, like geographic information needs to be checked infrequently, while other information is checked regularly, such as player activity statistics (hourly) or market data (daily).

-The data is returned as JSON objects that will be converted and stored as csv files to aid with postgresql integration.

 | Request                  | Frequency |
 | ------------------------ | --------- |